• Skip to primary navigation

 Elderberries are native to many regions globally and are generally located in moist areas such as:

-• Woodlands: Look for elderberry shrubs along the edges of woodlands, where they receive some sunlight but are still protected by some shade.
+• Woodlands: Look for elderberry shrubs along the edges of woodlands, where they receive some sunlight but are still protected by the shade.

 • Riverbanks and Wetlands: Elderberries thrive in damp environments, making riverbanks and wetlands ideal locations to find these berries.

-• Fields and Meadows: Sometimes, elderberry shrubs can be found in open fields or meadows, especially those that have a water source nearby, such as a small lake.
+• Fields and Meadows: Sometimes, elderberry shrubs can be found in open fields or meadows, especially those that have a water source nearby.

 Remember always to seek permission from landowners before foraging on private property.
 Additionally, be mindful of your surroundings and the ecosystem, ensuring you leave no trace and only take what you need.